manzurola/spaCy4j/README.md

 Before you begin, ensure you have met the following requirements:

 * You have Java 11 installed.
-* You have access to Github Packages Maven registry as described [here](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-apache-maven-registry#authenticating-to-github-packages).

 Additionaly, to use the spacy-server adapter, ensure you have met the following requirements: